root-project/root/tree/ntuple/v7/doc/README.md

 Concepts
 --------

-At the **logical layer**, the user defines a data model using the RForestModel class.
+At the **logical layer**, the user defines a data model using the RNTupleModel class.
 The data model is a collection of serializable C++ types with associated names, similar to branches in a TTree.
 The data model can contain (nested) collection, e.g., a type can be `std::vector<std::vector<float>>`.